“Will it feel formal enough?”

 Everyone stays seated, relaxed.

-• No long lines.
-So no one is standing around waiting for food while the next table is already eating.
+No long lines.
+No one is standing around waiting for food while the next table is already eating.

 The trade-offs: